 Key features of the Danish labour market:

-- Competitive overall labour cost level
+Competitive overall labour cost level

-- Highly motivated and productive workforce
+Highly motivated and productive workforce

-Compared to other European countries the Danish rules for termination of contracts are very liberal.
-The employer is entitled to dismiss skilled and unskilled workers at any time, without incurring costs, making it easier for an individual business to adjust the size of its workforce in Denmark.
+The Danish “flexicurity” model offers a high flexibility in hiring and firing practices which is unique in Europe.
+The employer is entitled to dismiss employees at any time, without incurring costs, making it easier for an individual business to adjust the size of its workforce in Denmark.

 Competitive labour costs

 At first sight, Danish wages may seem high compared to other European countries.
 The competitiveness of Danish labour costs is, however, visible when one takes into consideration both wages and non-wages, as employers have low cost burdens in terms of social security, labour taxes etc. This makes the overall labour cost very competitive.
 Denmark offers a high level of social security for people who get ill or lose their job, but the employer’s contribution to social security is minimal.

 The rules for working in Denmark are in general among the most flexible and liberal in Europe.
 In contrast to many other European countries, no restrictions apply in Denmark regarding night and weekend work, which means that companies are allowed to operate 24 hours a day, 365 days a year.